Science Says: Trump team garbles climate science

 ROLE OF HUMANS, CARBON DIOXIDE

-Key members of Trump's Cabinet have more recently questioned whether carbon dioxide and other greenhouse gasses created by human activities are the primary cause for global warming.
+Key members of Trump's Cabinet have more recently questioned whether carbon dioxide and other greenhouse gases created by human activities are the primary cause for global warming.

 Energy Secretary Rick Perry testifying before the Senate Energy Committee in June said: "I did not think that CO2 was the primary knob that changes it.
 I don't.
 I think that there are some other naturally occurring events, the warming and the cooling of our ocean waters and some, you know, other activities that occur.
 I also said in the next breath that man's impact does, in fact, have an impact on the climate."